 There will be two computer assignments, in which you will analyze data I provide.
 The first assignment will be on cross-classification and tables; the second will use multiple regression.
 I will teach the use of SAS and describe the data you can analyze in scheduled tutorials.
+There will be some minimal programming your group will do, depending on your choice of variables from the data provided, but I will post very specific templates for what you need to do, so that you can just edit these template programs with the specifics of the variables you choose.

 We will not hold tutorials every week.
 Tutorials will be held on scheduled weeks in the course; these weeks are listed in the class schedule below.
-The general purpose of tutorials is to introduce you to the software to be used in this class (SAS), the data to be used in class and for assignments, and to review assignment questions and test questions in the weeks before required work is due.
+In general tutorials are held on weeks prior to due assignments and before tests.
+The purpose of tutorials is to introduce you to the software to be used in this class (SAS), the data to be used in class and for assignments, and to review assignment questions and test questions in the weeks before required work is due.